JuliaSmoothOptimizers/ADNLPModels.jl/docs/src/predefined.md

 ```

 The package [`SparseConnectivityTracer.jl`](https://github.com/adrhill/SparseConnectivityTracer.jl) is used to compute the sparsity pattern of Jacobians and Hessians.
-The evaluation of the number of directional derivatives needed to evaluate the matrix is done by [`ColPack.jl`](https://github.com/exanauts/ColPack.jl).
+The evaluation of the number of directional derivatives and the seeds needed to evaluate the compressed Jacobians and Hessians is done by [`ColPack.jl`](https://github.com/exanauts/ColPack.jl).
 We acknowledge Guillaume Dalle (@gdalle), Adrian Hill (@adrhill), and Michel Schanen (@michel2323) for the development of these packages.